Discrimination Under North Dakota Law

 How can Employment Discrimination be Proven in North Dakota?

 The procedure for pursuing an employment discrimination claim is complicated, since it involves filing a claim with specific agencies.
-An attorney in Grand Forks, North Dakota can assist you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.
+An attorney in Grand Forks, North Dakota can help you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.